wallyatgithub/h2loadrunner/README.md

   14. Native support of Linux and Windows platforms, with very high performance on both platform, thanks to Boost ASIO, for best leveraging the power of Linux epoll and Windows IOCP respectively.

+# How to have a quick try

+  Download the pre-built Maock executable for Windows or linux respectively from https://github.com/wallyatgithub/maock/releases

+  Unzip/Untar, then run it:

+  ./maock ./maock.json # for linux

+  or

+  maock.exe maock.json # for windows 10

+  Now Maock is up and running on port 8081 with the sample rules.

+  Download the pre-built H2loadrunner executable for Windows or linux respectively from https://github.com/wallyatgithub/h2loadrunner/releases

+  Unzip/Untar, then run it:

+  ./h2loadrunner --config-file=./h2load.json # for linux

+  or

+  h2loadrunner.exe --config-file=h2load.json # for windows 10

+  Now H2loadrunner is up and sending test traffic through 2 connections to Maock, each connection has request per second = 100.

+  Check the output of Maock and H2loadrunner for the ongoing traffic statistics.

 # How to build on Windows

   cmake 3.20 or later, Visual Studio 2022 MSVC x86/x64 build tool, and windows 10 SDK need to be installed first